Iretha/design-patterns/docs/interview-questions.md

 ```

 ### How to make Singleton serializable?
-> Implement the Serializable interface.
+Implement the Serializable interface.
 The problem is that when we deserialize it, it will create a new instance of the class.
-> This will be solved by implementing readResolve or if you use enum.
+This will be solved by implementing readResolve or if we use enum.
 ```java
 protected Object readResolve() {
     return getInstance();